DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *pDC*
- Ponteiro para o contexto do `CMFCRibbonButtonsGroup` objeto.
+ Ponteiro para o contexto de dispositivo do `CMFCRibbonButtonsGroup` objeto.

  [in] *rectImage*
- O retângulo na qual desenhar a imagem.
+ O retângulo no qual desenhar a imagem.

  [in] *pButton*
- O botão para qual desenhar a imagem.
+ O botão para o qual desenhar a imagem.

  [in] *nImageIndex*
- O índice da imagem para desenhar o botão (em uma das matrizes três imagem botões normal, realçado ou desabilitado).
+ O índice da imagem a ser desenhado no botão (em uma das matrizes três imagem botões normal, realçado ou desabilitado).

 ### <a name="remarks"></a>Comentários